On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Part II: Theory formulated in terms of and

 It implies $SS^\dagger=S^\dagger S=1$, because $\phi$ and its companions form a quartet such that only their non-negative norm states survive in the $S$-matrix.
 It is to be noted, however that still in internal lines of diagrams the field $\Sigma$ is present and plays its growth limiting role, since there $h=\phi+\Sigma$ and the propagators still have their UV-falloff with $(p^2)^{-2}$.\\ The internal lines consist of $\langle\phi\phi\rangle+\langle\Sigma\Sigma\rangle$ (+ other members of the quartet).
 In the appendix we discuss how the optical theorem can be realized.

-Are then the $\Sigma$ fields and their interactions completely irrelevant as physics is concerned and in no way ``observable'' in a naive sense?
-Certainly not: the transition amplitudes of the $\phi$ fields amongst their quartet states will in general depend on the couplings $c_1,c_2$ and thereby exhibit the influence of the ``shadow world'' spanned by $\Sigma$'s.
+Hence the $\Sigma$ fields and their interactions are not irrelevant as far as physics is concerned.
+The transition amplitudes of the $\phi$ fields amongst their quartet states will in general depend on the couplings $c_1$ and $c_2$ and thereby exhibit the influence of the ``shadow world'' spanned by $\Sigma$'s.